tracysteinberg/tracy-steinberg_pda/Coding Exercises/Static and Dynamic Tasks A/Implementation and Testing level 8 _TASKS.md

 	Carry out static testing on the attached text file of code (testing_task_1.md).

 	Read through the code.
-Highlight any errors you can see but do not correct them in this file.
+Comment any errors you can see but do not correct them in this file.